aleksandr-m/struts2-actionflow/README.md

 A Struts2 plug-in for creating wizards (action flows).

+## Features Overview

+- Simple integration to new or existing Struts2 application
+- Automatic use of Post/Redirect/Get pattern to avoid duplicate form submissions
+- Proper handling of browser back and refresh buttons
+- Action flow scope to keep data, there is no need to use scoped model-driven actions

 ## Installation

 Copy struts2-actionflow-plugin-x.x.x.jar into your classpath (WEB-INF/lib).
 No other files need to be copied or created.